January 16, 2023

 As mentioned above, NYC keeps careful records of the accidents that happen throughout the city and the details of each incident.
 Most of these accidents fall into one of four categories that OSHA recognizes as the top four causes of construction fatalities.

 Construction projects involve working at great heights, sometimes in hazardous conditions.
 As a result, fall accidents are one of the most common risks of working in construction.
 Workers can fall from scaffolding, ladders, and other elevated workspaces.
-Debris and building materials scattered around work sites can also cause slips, trips, and falls.
+Debris and building materials scattered around work sites can cause slips, trips, and falls.

 Struck by Object